gbgabiola/jsbootcamp/07-js-in-browser/29-dom.md

 - we can get it using [`Node.parentNode`](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentNode) or [`Node.parentElementNode`](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement) (where Node means a node in the DOM)
   - almost the same, except when ran on the `html` element:
     - `parentNode` returns the parent of the specified node in the DOM tree
-    - while `parentElement` returns the DOM node’s parent Element, or null if the node either has no parent, or its parent isn’t a DOM Element
+    - while `parentElement` returns the DOM node's parent Element, or null if the node either has no parent, or its parent isn't a DOM Element

 ### Getting the children